Hu9o73/Goodwing-Timetabler/docs/README.md

 To easily setup your instance of the problem, go to `GoodwingTimetabler/UniversityInstance/UniversityGeneator.xlsx` and modify the excel sheets according to your problem.

+*Notes:*
-*Note: Ensure that the number of hours required to complete a subject is a multiple of a timeslot duration !
+- *Ensure that the number of hours required to complete a subject is a multiple of a timeslot duration !
 Otherwise you might see that a course is missing or extra.*
+- *Ensure that the starting day is a monday !*

 ## Running the app